braze-inc/braze-docs/_docs/_api/endpoints/export/campaigns/get_campaign_analytics.md

 /campaigns/data_series
 {% endapimethod %}

 This endpoint allows you to retrieve a daily series of various stats for a campaign over time.
-Data returned includes how many messages were sent, opened, clicked, converted, etc., broken down by message channel.
+Data returned includes how many messages were sent, opened, clicked, or converted by messaging channel.

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#c07b5ebd-0246-471e-b154-416d63ae28a1 {% endapiref %}